14th Jan 2019

 Sit / stand desks, standing desks, ergonomic desks… Whatever you choose to call them, we all know that they aren’t a hugely new phenomenon.
 But, it’s not until fairly recently that studies have been done exploring the health benefits of using them.

-We’re always keen to educate people on creating healthy working environments, so were pretty excited to hear that a comprehensive year-long study on the health benefits of standing desks was publishing its findings.
+We’re always keen to educate people on creating healthy working environments, so we were pretty excited to hear that a comprehensive year-long study on the health benefits of standing desks was publishing its findings.
 Yes… this is exactly the type of thing that we get excited about at Blueprint!

 The study, “Stand Up to Work: Assessing the Health Impacts of Adjustable Workstations” is the product of a collaboration between Icahn School of Medicine, Center for Active Design (CfAD), Perkins+Will, and Steelcase.
 And it’s given us a whole load of new insights to talk about.